Popsyynn/Popsyynn/README.md

 - 👋 Hi, I’m @Popsyynn
-- 👀 I’m interested in ...Artificial Intelligence
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning ...Data Science and analytics
+- 🌱 I’m currently learning Mircoservices with Spring Boot and Spring Cloud
-- 💞️ I’m looking to collaborate on ...any Data Science or Data analysis project
+- 💞️ I’m looking to collaborate on any Spring Boot Project
-- 📫 How to reach me ...+2348174336178
+- 📫 How to reach me ...  popsyynn@gmail.com

 <!---
 Popsyynn/Popsyynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.